The Hodge numbers of O'Grady 10 via Ng\^o strings: The top direct image sheaf R10 for the Lagrangian fibrations M,N to B

-The forthcoming analysis of the irreducible components of he fibers of $\pogmm: \ogmm \to \ogb $ and $\pogn: \ogn \to \ogb$ over points $b \in \Delta \subseteq \ogb$ representing non-reduced curves occupies the bulk of this \S\ref{sect irr comp}.
-This analysis divides the sheaves parameterized by the moduli space over $\Delta$ into two types, which we call type I (sheaves defined on the reduction of the curves) and type II (the remaining ones).
+Next, we analyze the irreducible components of the fibers of $\ogmm, \ogn \to \ogb$ over the points $b \in \Delta \subseteq \ogb$ parametrizing non-reduced curves.
+This analysis divides the sheaves parametrized by the fibers over $\Delta$ into two types, which we call type I (sheaves defined on the reduction of the curves) and type II (the remaining ones).
+Consider the restrictions

+of the morphisms $\ogn, \ogmm \to \ogb$ to the locus of double curves $\Delta \subseteq B$.
+The main result of this subsection is Proposition \ref{propriass}, which describes the irreducible components of the varieties $\ogn_\Delta$ and $\ogmm_\Delta$, as well as of their fibers $\ogn_{\ogc}$ and $\ogmm_{\ogc}$ over the points $\ogc \in \Delta$.
+The proof of this proposition uses results from \S \ref{secnonred} on certain sheaves on non-reduced curves.